dorjeduck/momograd/README.md

 Please take the following benchmark results with a grain of salt.
 We basically ignored everything mentioned in the excellent blog post by Konstantinos Krommydas, [How to Be Confident in Your Performance Benchmarking](https://www.modular.com/blog/how-to-be-confident-in-your-performance-benchmarking).
 Here we just measured the time the training loops took for 100 epochs and various sample size inputs for [binary_classifier.py](https://github.com/dorjeduck/momograd/blob/main/binary_classifier.py) and [binary_classifier.mojo](https://github.com/dorjeduck/momograd/blob/main/binary_classifier.mojo), averaged over a couple of runs, and joyfully observed how fast Mojo actually is.

+To ensure our Mojo version remains true to the original implementation of micrograd, we refrained from utilizing SIMD operations in our Mojo version of it.
+However, the idea of `momogradx`, which would incorporate such optimizations, is already taking shape in our plans.

 &nbsp;

 <div align="center">